mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 }

 ...

 ```

 For simplicity I've omitted some implementation details.
 The entire grammar can be found [here](https://github.com/mgechev/typed-calc/blob/master/simply-typed.peg).

 We'll take a look at only few grammar rules.
 If you're interested in the entire syntax of Peg.js, you can take a look at the official [documentation](https://pegjs.org/documentation) and experiment on the [online playground](https://pegjs.org/online).
+If you're interested into some theoretical background, I'd recommend you to find a read for [BNF form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).

-Lets take a look at two interesting terms:
+Lets take a look at two interesting nonterminals from the grammar:

 ### Application